 Known to many as “Abbie”, he was a hard-working man doing many jobs logging, fixing small engines, Lunenburg Fish Plant, Cameron Construction, Bill Lynch and Calvin Snyder.
 He finally found a life long career and home at Mosher Motors Ford, working as a mechanic for 40 years.
 He could fix anything, all he needed was a wrench.
 He was a “live every moment and have a good time” kind of man.
 His famous saying was “Let’s go on tour.
 AIIIEEE!!”
 He could often be heard singing a tune (with his own words in place of the real ones), playing cards at the kitchen table, and was a great dance partner.
 He was a man with a huge heart and it was often “Abbie” to the rescue.

-Visitation and service will be held a later date.
+By request there will be no visitation.
+A joint celebration of life for Albert and his wife Edna, will be held on Saturday, November 10, 2018 at 1 p.m., in the Hemford Fire Hall, located at 2121 Highway 208, Hemford.
+Pastor Paul Jensen officiating.
+A private family burial will be held in Hillside Cemetery, Simpsons Corner.
+Family flowers only.
 Funeral arrangements are under the care and direction of C.F.
 Sweeny’s Funeral Home, New Germany.
 Memorial donations can be made to the Canadian Cancer Society or charity of your choice.
 Online condolences can be made by visiting www.sweenysfuneralhome.com.